-Once upon a time, when I was young and impressionable, my parents let me watch Hercules movies and other shows of questionable quality.
+Once upon a time (when I was young and impressionable) my parents let me watch Hercules movies and other shows of questionable quality.
 We moved to Belgium for several years, where I roamed museums and castles filled with weapons and armor.
 Solitude gave me ample opportunity to peruse many peculiar books as well.
 As a result, I developed an early fondness for the study of weapons and strategy.
 Veterans from the Vietnam War and other conflicts occasionally took pity upon my civilian ignorance and taught me as well.
-I later worked at the Renaissance Pleasure Faire teaching the fine art of archery.
-I eventually went on to study biophysics and rhetoric at U. C. Berkeley.
+I later worked at the Renaissance Pleasure Faire teaching the fine art of archery while studying biophysics and rhetoric at U. C. Berkeley.
 I wasn't exactly a perfect student but I learned that, according to thermodynamics, hot air is extremely powerful stuff.
-I never completely recovered from that blasphemous revelation, though my studies have proceeded well now for over 35 years.
+I never quite recovered from that blasphemous revelation, though my studies have proceeded well now for over 35 years.

 Having more of a taste for words than equations, I spent time as the Northwest US Correspondent for Roleplayers Chronicle with a few articles and reviews under my belt.
-I've play-tested a number of role-playing publications and currently run role-playing game at several conventions in the San Francisco Bay Area of California.
+I've play-tested a number of role-playing publications and currently run convention games in the San Francisco Bay Area of California.
 Peruse the social media links above for further edification and entertainment.
 I also had the honor of replacing the D20 game mechanic with the "Un-Twenty System".
 To fully and freely enjoy this, Click Here.
 Try it for a minimum of one game session.